c3g/GenPipes_Docs/docs/source/faq/faq_c3g_res.rst

 What is meant by test dataset?
 Where can I find available test datasets?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 GenPipes pipelines can be run using your sequencing instruments generated, measured, sampled read datasets in respective formats as required by individual pipelines or test datasets.
-Refer to `GenPipes Test Datasets <https://www.computationalgenomics.ca/test-dataset/>`_ for various available test datasets that can be used to run various GenPipes pipelines, in case you don't have your own dataset to be processed.
+Refer to :ref:`GenPipes Test Datasets<docs_testdatasets>` for various available test datasets that can be used to run various GenPipes pipelines, in case you don't have your own dataset to be processed.

 ----